bgonzalezbustamante/quant-methods-elites/README.md

 The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](CCBY40.md), and the underlying code used to format and display that content is licensed under an [GNU GPLv3 license](LICENSE.md).

+The above implies that the data set may be shared, reused, adapted as long as appropriate acknowledgement is given.
+In addition, the code may be shared, reused, adapted as long as the source is disclosed, the changes are stated, and the same [GNU GPLv3 license](LICENSE.md) is used.

 ## Contribute

 Contributions are entirely welcome.
 You just need to [open an issue](https://github.com/bgonzalezbustamante/quant-methods-elites/issues/new) with your comment or idea.